 Queenston Mining Inc. ("Queenston") engaged Glenn R. Clark & Associates Limited (GRCA) to report on the mineral resources of the South Claims property at Kirkland Lake, Ontario, Canada.
 The South Claims are being explored under a joint venture with Kirkland Lake Gold Inc. (KLG).
-GRCA completed an Independent Resource and Reserve review for KLG that included the South Claims as of April 30, 2008.
-The review was made by Glenn R. Clark, P.Eng. in compliance with the requirements of National Instrument 43-101 for technical reports.
-The property was visited June 16-20 and July 7 & 8, 2008.
+GRCA completed an Independent Resource and Reserve review for KLG that included the South Claims as of April 30, 2010.
+Glenn R. Clark, P.Eng, made the review in compliance with the requirements of National Instrument 43-101 for technical reports.
+The property was visited April 26-30, 2010.